hoangduytranuk/blender_manual/blender_docs/manual/glossary/index.rst

    Global Space
       See :term:`World Space`.

-   Gouraud Shading
-      Used to achieve smooth lighting on low-polygon surfaces without the heavy computational requirements of calculating lighting for each pixel.
-      The technique was first presented by Henri Gouraud in 1971.

    Glossy Map
       See :term:`Roughness Map`.

    Head
       A subcomponent of a :term:`Bone`.
-The point of rotation for that :term:`Bone`.
-      Has X, Y and Z coordinates measured in the :term:`Local Space` of the :term:`Armature` :term:`Object`.
+The point of rotation for the bone has X, Y, and Z coordinates measured in the :term:`Local Space` of the :term:`Armature` :term:`Object`.
-      Used in conjunction with the :term:`Tail` to define the :term:`local <Local Space>` Y axis of the :term:`Bone` in :term:`Pose Mode`.
-The larger of the two ends when drawn as an :term:`Octahedron`.
+      Used in conjunction with the :term:`Tail` to define the local Y axis of the bone in :term:`Pose Mode`.
+The larger of the two ends when displayed as an :term:`Octahedron`.

    HDRI
    High Dynamic Range Image